RickyBails/gym_bike/README.md

 - launch the 'favero assioma' app and connect with the pedals.
 Take the pedals out of 'travel mode' which they should be in if coming from storage
 - measure/obtain the crank length of the bike and input this (in mm) into the app.
 It's likely to be 165mm, 170mm or 175mm.
 - charge the pedals, using the clip-on usb lead in the box
+- remove any existing pedals on the exercise bike.
+Use 8mm allen key or a 15mm pedal wrench
+- fit the favero assioma power pedals.
+Start with the LHS one (the only one measuring power and place enough washers on the pedal spindle so that the bulbous part of the pedal spindle (the bit the charger attaches to) does not rub on the cranks when the pedals are rotated.
+Note that on bikes, the LH pedals and cranks have a reverse thread.
+Rather than 'righty-tighty lefty loosy' rule, use this: to loosen pedals, rotate the spindles as the bike wheels would rotate when reversing, and to tighten/fit pedals, rotate pedal spindle as wheels turn going forward.
 - in the splunk platform hosting the HEC and dashboard, launch the exercise_bike_2025_v1 dashboard in the 'Exercise Bike' and...
   - click on the cog icon above the 'Rider HRM Device' on the top edge, and check the list includes the name/id of all the bluetooth HRMs you are using.
 When configuring a new HRM, get the name/id by putting it on and running the python script: all BT devices visible to the mac are listed
   - click on the cog icon above the 'Rider' dropdown at the top of the dashboard and check it lists all the riders that will be using the bike.
 Enter name and max heart rate (if they don't know, use 220-age)